 This document sets forth Yale’s policy regarding the direct charging of administrative or clerical salaries and other types of general administrative expenses, usually recovered through the Facilities & Administrative (F&A) rate, to federally funded (including federal prime subawards received by Yale from another entity) sponsored projects.

 Purpose of the Policy

-This policy is issued to define the appropriate charging of administrative or clerical salaries and other general administrative expenses consistent with Appendix A to 2 CFR Part 220 (OMB Circular A-21) and 2 CFR Part 200 (OMB Circular A-81).
+This policy is issued to define the appropriate charging of administrative or clerical salaries and other general administrative expenses consistent with 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

 - Under federal regulations and sponsor requirements, general administrative expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, telecom infrastructure and ITS costs, cell phones, etc. should normally be treated as a F&A cost and recovered through the F&A cost rate (also known as indirect cost rate).

 - In exceptional circumstances where the nature of the work performed requires extensive departmental support (defined as an unlike circumstance) the F&A type cost may be treated as a direct charge.
 However, costs such as administrative or clerical salaries and other general administrative costs must directly benefit and be easily identified with the particular sponsored project.

-Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, either A-21 or A-81.
+Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, 2 CFR Part 200.